TBlank72/ptu/hexo-blog/source/_posts/Personal-Training-Career-Trends-2016-and-Beyond.md

 ## Consumer Interest in Fitness

 While, personal trainers see health and fitness as a top priority, the fact is that it doesn't matter how important we think it is.
 For an individual to pay for personal training services, they must see greater value in the personal training services they are receiving than they do in the money they are spending to receive the services.
-Anyone that has experience in a personal training management or sales position can tell you that the house payment, car payment, utility bills, and grocery bills always come before personal training.
+Anyone that has experience in a personal training management or sales can tell you that the house payment, car payment, utility bills, and grocery bills always come before personal training.
 That doesn't mean that personal training is just for rich or wealthy people; personal training just tends be the last thing people add to their budget and the first thing they cut from the budget.

 We can get some idea of the status of the fitness job market by taking a look at what people are interested in on Google trends.